LiamTyler/Space_Attack/README.md

 ### Current issues:
     - VSYNC currently not working.
 Lots of choppiness.
 (2/5/17).
 See frame independent movement.
     - Key.repeat flag just not working with at least sdl 2.0.5 (2/5/17)
+        - turns out that keyup is getting triggered every other frame... no clue why yet

 ### Features:

 #### Completed:
     - (2/6/17) Implemented simple frame independent movement
     - (2/6/17) smooth movement
+    - (2/6/17) Better method for binding commands
+    - (2/6/17) Command design pattern

 #### In Progress:
-    - (2/6/17) Command design pattern (NEEDS WORK!!)

 #### Future:
-    - Manual solution to Key.Repeat issue and timer for weapon rate of fire
     - Reorganize bullet + weapon classes
     - Reorganize controller, possibly make it so not every class needs reference to it
+    - Textures
     - collision detection
     - Quad tree